The Providence Preservation Society’s

 About the Festival of Historic Houses

 Now in its 38th year, PPS’s Festival of Historic Houses offers visitors a rare opportunity to step inside more than one dozen private homes, showcasing contemporary living in historic spaces.

 This year’s Festival highlights the Upper Elmwood Historic District, centered by Princeton Avenue.
 The neighborhood offers stunning architecture from one of Providence’s greatest growth periods in the late nineteenth and early twentieth centuries, and is both a vibrant and diverse community due to its long history as a portal for immigration.

-The Festival begins on June 2 with an exclusive Preview Party at the neighborhood’s showcase Webster Knight House (1897).
+The Festival begins on June 2 with an exclusive Preview Party at the neighborhood’s showcase Webster Knight House (1896-98).
 This substantial Colonial Revival home was built by Robert Knight, founder of B.B. & R. Knight, the original manufacturers of the successful Fruit of the Loom brand.
 Party proceeds benefit PPS as well as the historic Knight Memorial Library, built nearby as a tribute to Robert and Louisa Knight by their children in 1924, and now part of the Providence Community Library system.